WeAreSnook/developer-manual/deploying/heroku.md

 ## When we might not use Heroku?

+- When the project only needs a static site, for that we use Netlify.
 - The project needs to be deployed on premises.
 - The client wants it hosted on their infrastructure e.g. AWS, Google Cloud Platform.
 - There are certain security requirements that can't be met by Heroku.